technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 04/Lab 04.md

 ## Exercise 1: Configure the Dynamics 365 Customer Service workspace

+This exercise is to prepare the Dynamics 365 Customer Service environment by enabling required Dataverse search capabilities that support efficient customer data retrieval during live-agent interactions.

 ## Task 1: Configure search settings in the Power Platform admin center

+Enable Dataverse Search and Single Table Search to ensure optimized data access and search performance within the Dynamics 365 Customer Service workspace.

 1. Login to +++https://admin.powerplatform.microsoft.com/+++ using
     your tenant details.
 Select **Manage** from the left pane and then